CDOTISW/cdotisw.github.io/README.md

 <p style="text-align: center"><img src="/assets/photos/TehranReservoirsGIF.gif" width="500"></p>

-GIFs are valuable for posting on social media, but clunky and frustrating in an article in a website.
+- GIFs are valuable for posting on social media, but clunky and frustrating in an article in a website.

 <p style="text-align: center"><img src="/assets/photos/Picture4_strikegraph.png" width="600"></p>

-So many columns!
+- So many columns!
 Wouldn’t it be nice to be able to interact with each one?

 <p style="text-align: center"><img src="/assets/photos/Picture5_spratly.png" width="600"></p>

-Not very helpful to readers to just get the names of obscure outposts in the South China Sea with no historical context.
+- Not very helpful to readers to just get the names of obscure outposts in the South China Sea with no historical context.
 Could move a lot of routine background info from written updates into clickable pop-ups in the map.

 ### How do HTML files add extra functionality?

-Creates interactive elements that allow researchers to display more information as the user moves their mouse.
+Create interactive elements that allow researchers to display more information as the user moves their mouse.

 ### Graphs:
 This is an interactive scatter plot on Taiwanese legislators undergoing recall elections, where each point is labelled with name and district.
 This example highlights the following benefits: